arbal/awesome-stars/README.md

 - [Brandawg93/homebridge-nest-cam](https://github.com/Brandawg93/homebridge-nest-cam) - View your Nest cams in HomeKit using Homebridge.
 - [homebridge/verified](https://github.com/homebridge/verified) - Plugins Verified by Homebridge
 - [serenity-js/serenity-js](https://github.com/serenity-js/serenity-js) - A next generation, full-stack acceptance testing framework optimised for collaboration, speed and scale!
-- [JamesIves/github-pages-deploy-action](https://github.com/JamesIves/github-pages-deploy-action) - :rocket: GitHub action for deploying a project to GitHub pages.
+- [JamesIves/github-pages-deploy-action](https://github.com/JamesIves/github-pages-deploy-action) - Automatically deploy your project to GitHub Pages using GitHub Actions.
+This action can be configured to push your production-ready code into any branch you'd like.
+It also includes support for GitHub Enterprise.
 - [teambit/bit](https://github.com/teambit/bit) - Build modular projects with components in harmony.
 - [pulumi/examples](https://github.com/pulumi/examples) - Infrastructure, containers, and serverless apps to AWS, Azure, GCP, and Kubernetes... all deployed with Pulumi
 - [AntlerVC/firetable](https://github.com/AntlerVC/firetable) - Excel/Google Sheets like UI for Firebase/Firestore.
 No more admin portals!